 The Logo Creative – Designer Interview

-Don’t forget to check out our Designer Interviews with some of the world most talented designers, agencies, and living legends.
+Don’t forget to check out our Designer Interviews with some of the world’s most talented designers, agencies, and living legends.
 They give insights into their career and how they got started, what inspires them and their favorite style of design plus advice they would give new designers in the field.
-This is a project that i am very passionate about so there will be plenty more of the designer interviews to come.
+This is a project that i am very passionate about so there will be plenty more designer interviews to come.

 What To Listen To And Watch